pwintz/pwintz.github.io/_posts/2023-12-09-speaking-mathematics.md

   <td>Set-builder Notation</td>
   <td>$\{x \in \mathbb{R} \mid P(x)\}$</td>
   <td>
-      "The set of all 'x' in 'R' such that 'P' of 'x' is satisfied."
+      "The set of all 'x' in 'R' such that 'P' of 'x' is satisfied."<br>
+      "The set of 'x' in 'R' such that 'P' of 'x'."
   </td>
 </tr>
 <tr>